Sixth Form Open Evening Thursday 26 November 2015 6.00 – 8.00p.m.

 A Message from Our Headteacher

-As the proud Headteacher of this amazing school I am delighted to share with you through this website some of the things that make our school so special.
-We are a highly ambitious school determined to produce the highest quality education for every student.
+As the proud Headteacher of this amazing academy I am delighted to share with you through this website some of the things that make our academy so special.
+We are a highly ambitious academy determined to produce the highest quality education for every student.
 We have an amazing, talented and dedicated team of staff providing the richest opportunites both within the classroom and beyond.

 New Learning Spaces

 We have recently moved into our brand new state-of-the-art building following the completion of the Building Schools for the Future initiative.
 We are very excited about our new learning spaces and the use of new technologies that will further enhance our outstanding team of teachers.
 The plans to extend the community provision are new and exciting.
-We aim to make our school facilities available at every opportunity to ensure the school becomes the heart of Wednesfield.
-I encourage you to come and look around the school and meet staff and students – just call to arrange a convenient time.
+We aim to make our academy facilities available at every opportunity to ensure the academy becomes the heart of Wednesfield.
+I encourage you to come and look around the academy and meet staff and students – just call to arrange a convenient time.

 Mrs Claire Gilbert